What is Contract management software

 -

-Risk tolerances and governance rules are enforced by design
+Risk tolerances and governance rules are built in by design, not bolted on after implementation

 |